hsaghir/hsaghir.github.io/src/content/posts/2015-06-14-elon-musk-reasoning-process.md

 > have to endorse everyone who has ever used them.
 This post keeps the
 > technique and drops the hero-worship.

-When Musk was [asked](https://www.ted.com/talks/elon_musk_the_mind_behind_tesla_spacex_solarcity?language=en) how he'd managed to take on so many hard problems in so many hard industries — PayPal, then rockets at [SpaceX](https://www.spacex.com), then electric cars at [Tesla](https://www.tesla.com), then residential energy at SolarCity, then satellite internet — he answered with something that wasn't about him at all.
+When Musk was [asked](https://www.ted.com/talks/elon_musk_the_mind_behind_tesla_spacex_solarcity?language=en) how he'd managed to take on so many hard problems in so many hard industries, PayPal, then rockets at [SpaceX](https://www.spacex.com), then electric cars at [Tesla](https://www.tesla.com), then residential energy at SolarCity, then satellite internet, he answered with something that wasn't about him at all.
 He described a habit, not a talent.
 The habit is **reasoning from first principles** instead of reasoning by analogy, and it is stealable.

 ## The habit